 Here is flight information of the airport from various major cities in India.

-By Road.
 If you live at a nearby location, travelling by road is a viable option.
-If you have your own vehicle or want to hire a cab/taxi to reach the Bodhi Day celebration venue, following route information can come handy.
+If you have your own vehicle or want to hire a cab/taxi to reach the Bodhi Day celebration venue, following route information can come in handy.